 Bottom Line

-Using Google Voice for business is easy if you have a Google account and a U.S.-based phone number.
+Using Google Voice for business is easy if you have a Google account and a US-based phone number.
 It is a great business phone solution for solopreneurs and small business owners with basic communication needs.
 It integrates seamlessly with Google Workspace apps and comes with a free phone number, a user-friendly interface, and a host of calling features.